Category: Pharmaceuticals and Biotechnology

 Tumor-specific chemosensitivity assay for breast cancer

-Researcher: Prof. Dror Seliktar
+Researcher: Associate Prof. Dror Seliktar

 The incidence rates of breast cancer have been increasing worldwide for the past few decades.
 Advances in breast cancer detection techniques and treatment approaches are responsible for reduced mortality; however, even with newer drugs that induce a better response and...